Slow charging speed with charging control

 I really would like to use charging control and be able to charge my phone at a reasonable speed.

-3. Does anybody know why the FP5 isn’t using the 18W provided by the charger?
-And even more interesting, why is it not charging with at least 2A with a regular charger (2.4A) but only charges at 1.5A?
+3. Does anybody know why the FP5 is not charging with at least 2A with a regular 2.4A charger but only charges at 1.5A?

 Is there anybody else experiencing slow charging when having charging control enabled in system settings?